Our people, their combined skillsets & years of relevant experience set them apart

 Lauralyn recently completed her MCom in Development Economics at the University of Johannesburg.
 She holds a BCom (Hons) in International Trade and Finance from the University of Johannesburg and a BSocSci majoring in Economics, with minor in Psychology, from Africa University.
 She has authored a number of conference papers, working papers and articles in CCRED’s Quarterly Review.

 Tatenda Zengeni is an Economist/Junior Researcher at CCRED.
-Previously Tatenda worked as an Economist at the Competition and Tariff Commission in Zimbabwe.
+Prior to joining CCRED Tatenda worked as an Economist at the Competition and Tariff Commission in Zimbabwe.

-Tatenda holds a Bsc Hons Economics degree from University of Zimbabwe as well as a Bcom Hons degree in Development Theory and Policy (Economics) and a Master’s Degree in Development Theory and Policy (Economics) from the University of the Witwatersrand.
+Tatenda holds a Bsc Hons Economics degree from University of Zimbabwe as well as a Bcom Hons degree in Development Economics and a Master’s Degree in Development Economics from the University of the Witwatersrand.

 Nicholas is an Economist/Junior Researcher at the Centre for Competition, Regulation and Economic Development at the University of Johannesburg.